Gormiti (2008 TV series): Characters

-Nick's older brother and somewhat lazy.
-The lead protagonist and a popular character, a 13-year-old boy with blond hair, fair skin, and blue eyes.
+Toby Tripp (voiced by Paolo De Santis in Italian, Sam Riegel in English, Emmanuel Garijo in French) is Nick's older brother and the Lord of Water.
 He would rather "go Gormiti" than stay as a Keeper in the Primal Pad.
-He can become the Lord of Water and can control water from rivers and seas and can breathe underwater.but he still has a sense of humor In "Curse of the Crown", Toby is revealed to have arachnophobia, and in "Going Buggy", he is forced to face his fear head on to save his friends, allowing him in the end to conquer his fear of spiders (although he still gets startled by them).
-He loves playing football and playing tricks on his friends.
-Favorite attack: "Aqua Blast".
-Voiced by Paolo De Santis (Italian), Sam Riegel (English), Emmanuel Garijo (French).
+As the Lord of Water, Toby can control water and breathe underwater.
+In "Curse of the Crown", Toby is revealed to have arachnophobia, and in "Going Buggy", he is forced to face his fear head on to save his friends, allowing him in the end to conquer his fear of spiders.